sbashkueva/EDA_Airbnb_data/README.md

 # 1. Introduction
-This analysis is based on the Kaggle data on Airbnb listings in 10 European cities.
+This analysis is based on the Kaggle **data on Airbnb listings in 10 European cities**.
 The project is focused on data exploration and visualization.
 It includes analysis of the data structure, summary statistics across cities, factors influencing listing prices and ratings.